CodiTramuntana/decidim/docs/advanced/how_to_fix_metrics.md

 For orphan records, you can do the following:
 - Back up the database.
-- Clean orphan records, manually in console.
-(The code is below).
+- Delete orphan records fromt the console (code is below).
 - Recalculate "comments" metrics.

 ### Delete orphan records